 A new Tax Credit Certificate (TCC) will issue to you showing these changes.
 We will also make a revised Revenue Payroll Notification (RPN) available to your employer, showing amended total tax credits and rate bands.

-We will receive a notification when your claim is closed from the Department of Employment Affairs and Social Protection (DEASP).
+We will receive a notification when your claim is closed from the Department of Social Protection (DSP) .
 We will then restore your normal tax credits and rate band and send you a new TCC.
 A new RPN will also be made available to your employer.